Kethen/sdl_lg4ff_util/README.md

 #### MacOS

-It does not look like one need to do anything to allow IOHidManager access to wheels, it should just work, at least on intel Macs.
+It does not look like one need to do anything to allow IOHidManager access to wheels, it should just work, at least on intel Macs

 ### Usage
 In a terminal, place `libSDL2-2.0.so.0` or `libSDL2-2.0.0.dylib` in the current directory (./), then run `build/sdl_lg4ff_util`; you will be greeted with a text based UI